 - Super Speed: Established to have Super Speed, and is fast enough to take down (base) Goku and Vegeta by surprise.
 He's so fast that he can dodge attacks from Super Saiyan 3 Goku with minimal effort.

 - White Sheep: By breaking neutrality, Merus proves himself to be the only angel to ultimately not value his own life over countless others.

 A diminutive member of the Galactic Patrol with a knack for piloting.

 - Ace Pilot: Most often seen flying Galactic Patrol vessels, and he ferries Vegeta to planet Yardrat.

-- Ambiguously Related: There is no confirmed source that states Irico is a Tech Tech alien.
-He does however appears to be from the same race as Gure, Tarble's wife.
+- Ambiguously Related: There is no confirmed source that states Irico is a Tech-Tech alien.
+He does however appear to be from the same race as Gure, Tarble's wife.

-- The Generic Guy: Irico doesn't have Jaco's incompetence or quirky traits, or Merus competence and mystery, he is just a unremarkable patroller.
+- The Generic Guy: Irico doesn't have Jaco's incompetence or quirky traits, or Merus competence and mystery, he is just an unremarkable patroller.

 - Mistaken Identity: The Yardrats somehow keep mistaking Irico for Vegeta when they arrive on their planet.